 By Samuel Ludescher (SAS’18).

-Ag Field Day, originally called just Field Day until the 1920s, was created by The State Board of Agriculture (BOA) and moderated by the New Jersey Agricultural Experiment Station (NJAES).
+Ag Field Day, originally called just Field Day at least until the 1920s, was created by the State Board of Agriculture (BOA) and moderated by the New Jersey Agricultural Experiment Station (NJAES).
 Dean of Agricultural and Urban Programs, Mark Robson, shed some light on the purpose of Ag Field Day.
 “Ag Field Day was originally intended to bring farmers to the university to see the latest research by NJAES: artificial breeding programs, new planting methods or crop varieties.
 All schools with agriculture had a field day to introduce the community to farmer work.
 Rutgers Day has built on the traditions of land-grant education,” said Robson.

 “Most Rutgers Day and Ag Field Day events are attempting to introduce Rutgers to the people of New Jersey.
-The NJ folk festival offers something a bit different,” said Gillespie.
+The NJ Folk Festival offers something a bit different,” said Gillespie.
 “The festival introduces the people of New Jersey to Rutgers.
 The board of directors of the festival selects an ethnic group.
 The people are visited, interviewed.
 Students immerse themselves in the people.
 The NJ Folk Festival is based on the field work of Rutgers undergraduate students and the relationships cultivated with ethnic groups.
 The result is a presentation of the people’s traditions and music.
 In 2017 we presented Turkey’s traditions,” said Gillespie.

 Ag Field Day and the NJ Folk Festival are the foundation of what is now Rutgers Day, a celebration of the revolutionary Rutgers spirit.

 “Ag Field Day was intended to bring the people we served to the source.
 Now, Rutgers Day can bring thousands of people here to see what Rutgers has done to improve the quality of life for the people of New Jersey,” said Robson.